awslabs/aws-sdk-swift/reference/0.x/AWSDataBrew/DataBrewClientProtocol.md

 func createRecipeJob(input: CreateRecipeJobInput, completion: @escaping (ClientRuntime.SdkResult<CreateRecipeJobOutputResponse, CreateRecipeJobOutputError>) -> Void)
 ```

-### createSchedule(input:​completion:​)
+### createSchedule(input:completion:)

 Creates a new schedule for one or more DataBrew jobs.
-Jobs can be run at a specific
-date and time, or at regular intervals.
+Jobs can be run at a specific date and time, or at regular intervals.

 ``` swift
 func createSchedule(input: CreateScheduleInput, completion: @escaping (ClientRuntime.SdkResult<CreateScheduleOutputResponse, CreateScheduleOutputError>) -> Void)
 ```

-### deleteDataset(input:​completion:​)
+### deleteDataset(input:completion:)

 Deletes a dataset from DataBrew.